secondtruth/gatekeeper/README.md

 [![Coverage](http://img.shields.io/codeclimate/coverage/github/FlameCore/Gatekeeper.svg)](https://codeclimate.com/github/FlameCore/Gatekeeper/coverage)
 [![License](http://img.shields.io/packagist/l/flamecore/gatekeeper.svg)](https://packagist.org/packages/flamecore/gatekeeper)

-This library prevents spammers from delivering their junk, and in many cases, from ever reading your site in the first place.
+This library protects websites from spam and other attacks.
+It prevents bad bots from delivering their junk, and in many cases, from ever reading your site in the first place.

 Description